Chamber music in the Caribbean Sea

 MORE IN THIS SECTION

-The name of this year's festival comes from the fact that many music analysts have equated the sound of each instrument to a color.
-In addition to the color of fretted strings and piano, composers played to include the voices of instruments, such as flute, oboe, horn and clarinet.
+Chamber music works were born in European homes as a relaxed but elegant way of listening to music.
+Almost immediately, the great composers became interested in this repertoire and enriched it with the creation of trios, quartets, and quintets featuring instruments like the violin and piano.
+Many music analysts have equated the sound of each instrument to a color.
+Hence the title that encompasses all the 2022 concerts: The Color of Sound.
+In addition to the color of the fretted strings and piano, the composers played to include the voices of instruments such as flute, oboe, horn, and clarinet.